-The graph shows the spread of orchards or part orchards throughout the country, and their expected orchard gate returns based on the February forecast of 2019/20.
+The graph opposite shows the spread of orchards or part orchards throughout the country, and their expected orchard gate returns based on the November forecast of 2020/21.

 The orchard gate return is the average amount received for each orchard or part orchard after Zespri and post-harvest costs are deducted.
-In this case, an average of \$4.42 per tray for post-harvest costs were used.
+In this case, an average of \$4.32 per tray for post-harvest costs were used.